youlgrave-ypres/youlgrave-ypres.github.io/pages/60 roll-of-the-fallen.md

 ![](/assets/images/roll-of-the-fallen-/074-filtered.jpg)

-The Wm Tablet was not dedicated until Sunday Nov 8 1925-some 7 years after the Armistice, and was not THE W.M. -it was an 'after thought'.
-(Youlgreave Church)
+The Youlgreave Church War Memorial Tablet was not dedicated until Sunday Nov 8 1925-some 7 years after the Armistice, and was not the official War Memorial; it was an 'after thought'.

 ![](/assets/images/roll-of-the-fallen-/018 1 1.jpg)